YellPika/YellPika.github.io/_posts/2013-12-10-improving-monadic-regions.md

 `reset` takes a region computation, unwraps it and then passes it to `transform`.
 It retains the context of the parent scope.
-This implies that resources from the parent scope are _automatically acquired_.
+This implies that resources from the parent scope are _automatically captured_.
 Reference counts are incremented _before_ the computation is passed to `transform`, so things like this become perfectly safe: